forrestfiller/emerging-headwinds/README.md

 3. Run your testing database and server with: ```webpack -w```, ```mongod```, and ```nodemon``` in three separate tabs or windows in your terminal.

 4. Head on over to **localhost:3000** in your web browser of choice.
+When this is working well, you can consider deploying live.

-5. When you feel good about things working (come on webpack, stop crashing!), then push your code up to live and SMS those wishes over to server.
+5. If you would like to incorporate the SMS component, you will need a Twilio account and a phone number for use with this project.
+You set up a POST webhook under messaging from your Twilio number to your soon-to-be-deployed domain at 'http(s)://www.yourDomainName.com/twilio/task'.
+Be sure to SMS your Twilio number in the following format: "Title.
+Category.
+Description." it will post the SMS job/task request to your server, and will render the post on the app.
+Neat!

 ###To Do's
 - Finish wiring up react-router, which doesn't currently accept a refresh.